Facial recognition push at India airports raises privacy concerns

 In May, San Francisco officials banned the use of facial recognition technology by city personnel in a sign of the growing backlash.

-India’s home ministry recently called for a tender for facial recognition systems to modernise the police force and its information gathering and criminal identification processes.
+India’s home ministry recently called for a tender for facial recognition systems to modernize the police force and its information gathering and criminal identification processes.

 The Bengaluru airport system, described as “your face is your boarding pass”, offers the “highest degree of safety and security while ensuring stringent standards of privacy,” a spokeswoman for the airport said.